nodatime/nodatime.org/src/NodaTime.Web/Markdown/2.0.x/concepts.md

 UTC is irrelevant - it could have been defined in terms of a different time zone just as easily, such as "1am on January 1st 1970 in the Europe/London time zone" (as the UK time zone was experimentally an hour ahead of UTC at the time).
-The tick values would remain the same.
+The number of nanoseconds would remain the same.

 Similarly, an `Instant` has no concept of a particular calendar system - it is meaningless to ask which month an instant occurs in,